Goldweavers/bose_qc35-ubuntu/README.md

 * Bose QuietComfort 35
 * Bose QuietComfort 35 II

+If this project has helped you, please consider making a [donation](https://github.com/sponsors/Goldweavers).

 ## 1) Get back to a clean state

 * On Ubuntu, remove the headphones from the Bluetooth paired list.